 Test code for playing with this case:

-#2 Updated by John Spray about 2 years ago
+#2 Updated by John Spray over 2 years ago

 Related to FSCK: if adding a persistent structure containing references to inodes to be purged, ensure backward scrub tools are able to interrogate this structure so as to avoid incorrectly thinking the to-be-purged inodes are orphans and incorrectly linking them into lost+found.